2 killed in crashes in Miami County, victims identified

-MIAMI COUNTY, Ohio — Two separate crashes left two dead in Miami County Wednesday.
+MIAMI COUNTY, Ohio (WDTN) — Two separate crashes left two people dead in Miami County Wednesday.
 Both victims have now been identified.

 The second crash happened on West Fenner Road around 4:30 p.m.
 Elora Taylor, 32, of Ludlow Falls was the victim in that crash.